 This is an introductory course that will explore workplace health and safety procedures.
 Upon completion of this class students will receive a 10-hour OSHA General Safety Certification Credential.
+Semester Credit: 1 credit hour (15 lecture hours per semester)

 OSH-0102 OSHA General Industry